Eschatologue/CM_wiki/docs/class/fighter/rune-knight.md

 **Frost Rune**{ .inl } This Rune's magic evokes the might of those who survive in the wintry wilderness, such as frost giants.

 - While wearing or carrying an object inscribed with this Rune, you have **:d20-adv: Advantage**{ .d20 } on Animal Handling checks and Intimidation checks.
 - You can invoke the Rune as a **:rsc-b: Bonus Action**{ .rsc } to increase your sturdiness.
-For 10 minutes, you gain a +2 bonus to all ability checks and saving throws that use Strength or Constitution, as well as to the saving throw DC of your Unarmed Strikes.
+For 10 minutes, you gain a +2 bonus to all ability checks and saving throws that use Strength or Constitution, as well as to the saving throw DC of your **:rsc-a: Unarmed Strike**{ .rsc }.

 **Stone Rune**{ .inl } This Rune's magic channels the judiciousness associated with stone giants.